-The Physics degree programme (in Dutch: Natuurkunde/Technische natuurkunde) is for inquisitive people who want to know how the world around us works and what we can do with this knowledge.
+The Physics/Applied Physics degree programme (in Dutch: Natuurkunde/ Technische Natuurkunde) is for inquisitive people who want to know how the world around us works and what we can do with this knowledge.
 People like this have been responsible for many of the world’s ground-breaking theories and applications.
 Physicists capture the knowledge of phenomena in theories which they use to predict how the natural world will behave.
 In a successful theory, all the elements will fall into place.
-First-year students are always captivated by the lectures on Einstein’s theory of relativity, which have had far-reaching consequences for the study of physics and the development of modern technologies and equipment.
+First-year students are always captivated by the lectures on Einstein’s theory of relativity, which have had far-reaching consequences for the study of physics and, in the case of applied physics, the development of modern technologies and equipment.

 Physics is a ‘hard science’ that covers many disciplines.
 Do you love studying theory?
 Or are you more interested in experimental research with advanced instruments?

 Do you see a future for yourself in medical research?
 Or do you want to help improve our environment?
-Whatever your choice, physics is about numbers, accuracy and precise measurements, and you will apply these to build mathematical models to explain and predict natural phenomena.
+Whatever your choice, physics and applied physics are about numbers, accuracy and precise measurements, and you will apply these to build mathematical models or experimental setups to explain and predict natural phenomena.

 Is this the programme for you?

 If you want to study Physics or Applied Physics, you will need to have an aptitude for the sciences.
 An important part of physics is mathematics, because mathematics is the ‘language’ of physics.
 You also need to be highly inquisitive and you should enjoy solving puzzles.
-If you are the type who likes analysing and solving problems, then Physics is for you!
+If you are the type who likes analysing and solving problems, then Physics or Applied Physics is the right programme for you!

 What is (applied) physics?